 As a host to a party of toddlers, offering brunch drinks to the parents was a non-negotiable.
 Adding orange juice to champagne was particularly festive.
 As an alternate, we used one of the remaining Bloody Mary mixes for red snappers; just substitute gin for vodka.
 The former truly is the superior alcohol, don’t @ me.

-I think it helps people feel more comfortable You like otaking a glass, having a few flutes and glasses pulled out and prepared just before arrival of party guests.
+Having a few flutes and glasses pulled out and prepared and prepoured just before arrival of party guests is a go-to move.
+I think it helps new acquaintances / future friends to feel more comfortable in enjoying a glass right away.
 Highly recommend pouring a small squad of each upon party start time.

 Growing up, I always spied treats like popcorn balls and caramel apples in my mom’s Better Homes and Gardens Cookbook.
 They always looked so seasonal, festive, and delicious.
 No matter how many times I requested it, my mom declined to treat us to these Americana delicacies.

 Guess what?
 That stops here.
 Popcorn balls and caramel apples for any guest who desires one, and one of each for the goody bags.
 Making them was not that difficult and actually fulfilled a childhood dream.
 The Pamper Pirate can also rest assured that these will be annual treats as long as he enjoys the holiday treats.

 In addition to the popcorn balls and caramel apples, my husband baked sugar cookies and I decorated them the night prior.
 I baked Halloween Funfetti cupcakes and decorated those as well the morning of.
 Morning of, I also made frozen banana pops dipped in chocolate chunk yogurt and embellished with sprinkles, because I will get the kids to eat fruit.
 Low effort, high reward desert!